Chemistry

 Weak acids have a lower tendency to donate protons (H+) compared to strong acids.
 As a result, they exhibit a relatively lower degree of acidity.
 The extent of ionization or dissociation of a weak acid is characterized by its acid dissociation constant (Ka) or its equilibrium constant (Ka = [H+][A-]/[HA]), which represents the ratio of the concentration of dissociated ions ([H+][A-]) to the concentration of undissociated acid ([HA]).

-Common examples of weak acids include Acetic Acid (CH3COOH), Carbonic Acid (H2CO3), and Formic Acid (HCOOH).
+Common examples of weak acids include Acetic Acid (CH3COOH), Carbonic Acid (H2CO3) and Formic Acid (HCOOH).
 Citric Acid is another weak form.
 Weak acids are typically organic acids and are often found in nature or used in various industries.
 They can be encountered in food and beverages, pharmaceuticals, cleaning products, and organic synthesis.

-An acid with a weak pH value can be evaluated through its interaction with its environment, specifically through the balance between acid ions and pH value.
+An acid with a weak pH value can be evaluated through its interaction with its environment, specifically through the balance between acid’s ions and pH value.
 As weak acids do not completely ionize into hydrogen ions in solution, producing results with an intermediate acidity level between acidic and neutral pH values resulting in slightly acidic but overall neutral results.

 The pH of a weak acid solution can be calculated using the Henderson-Hasselbalch equation, which relates the pH to the pKa (the negative logarithm of the acid dissociation constant) and the ratio of the concentrations of the conjugate base to the undissociated acid.

 Weak acids also exhibit specific properties and behaviors, such as lower electrical conductivity compared to strong acids, limited reactivity with metals, and the ability to act as buffers to resist changes in pH.
-Understanding the characteristics and behavior of weak acids is crucial in acid-base chemistry as well as numerous applications, from food, pharmaceutical, industrial, and environmental processes.
+Understanding the characteristics and behavior of weak acids is crucial in acid-base chemistry as well as numerous applications, from food, pharmaceutical, industrial and environmental processes.

 Dilute Acid

 Dilute acid refers to an acid solution that has a relatively low concentration of acid molecules or ions compared to the solvent, usually water.
-Produced by adding small amounts of acid into larger volumes of water, thus producing an acid solution with reduced concentration levels.
+Produced through adding small amounts of acid into larger volumes of water, thus producing an acid solution with reduced concentration levels.

 The dilution process involves gradually adding the acid to the water while stirring to ensure proper mixing and prevent excessive heat generation or splashing.
 As acid should always be added to water and not the other way around, in case water added directly to concentrated acids could result in an explosive response, the reverse must not happen!